A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Introduction

-We thus speculate that OR solutions are a universal property of partially ordered systems, specifically systems with free energies that employ a Dirichlet energy density and conflicting Dirichlet boundary conditions.
-For systems with constant velocity and constant pressure in confined channels of any width, we prove that OR solutions only exist for mutually orthogonal boundary conditions imposed on $\theta$.
-This fact is known, but we rediscover this fact with new arguments.
-For all other choices of Dirichlet boundary conditions for $\theta$, OR solutions do not exist and using geometric and comparison principles, we prove the existence of a unique, symmetric and non-singular $(s, \theta)$-profile in these cases.
-For general flows with non-constant velocity and pressure, in section \ref{sec:passive+active}, we work with large domains ($L^*\to0$) and compute asymptotic approximations for OR-type solutions, that exhibit a singular line or domain wall in the channel centre, for both passive and active scenarios.
-Our asymptotic methods are adapted from \cite{CM}, where the authors investigate a chevron texture characterised specifically by a $\pm \pi/4$ jump in $\theta$, using an Ericksen model for uniaxial NLCs with variable degree of orientation.
-These asymptotic methods, now placed within the Beris-Edwards framework, allow us to explicitly construct solutions characterised by an isotropic line, with a jump discontinuity in the nematic director, which we refer to as an {\it OR-type solution}.
-Though the director is not constant away from the isotropic line, as in OR solutions, the isotropic or singular line captures OR-type behavior that survives in nematodynamics.
-These OR-type solutions are also constructed for active nematodynamics, by working in the reduced Beris-Edwards framework with additional non-equilibrium active stresses \cite{active-defects}, illustrating the universality of OR-type situations in equilibrium and non-equilibrium scenarios.
+We thus speculate that OR solutions are a universal property of partially ordered systems, especially small systems with conflicting boundary conditions.
+For systems with constant velocity and constant pressure, we prove that OR solutions only exist for mutually orthogonal boundary conditions imposed on $\theta$.
+It is known that OR solutions are compatible with orthogonal boundary conditions and we prove that this is the only possibility.
+For all other choices of Dirichlet boundary conditions for $\theta$, we show that OR solutions do not exist and using geometric and comparison principles, we prove the existence of a unique, symmetric and non-singular $(s, \theta)$-profile in these cases.
+For general flows with non-constant velocity and pressure, in section \ref{sec:passive+active}, we work with large domains ($L^*\to0$) and compute asymptotic approximations for \emph{OR-type solutions}, that exhibit a singular line or domain wall in the channel centre, for both passive and active scenarios.
+For OR-type solutions, the director is not constant away from the isotropic line, as in the case of OR solutions.
+Our asymptotic methods are adapted from \cite{CM}, where the authors investigate a chevron texture characterised specifically by a $\pm \pi/4$ jump in $\theta$, using an Ericksen model for uniaxial NLCs.
+These asymptotic methods, now placed within the Beris-Edwards framework, allow us to explicitly construct OR-type solutions with a planar jump discontinuity in $\theta$.
+We also construct OR-type solutions for active nematodynamics, by working in the reduced Beris-Edwards framework with additional non-equilibrium active stresses \cite{active-defects}, thus illustrating the universality of OR-type solutions.